How do I become a nutritionist?

 Our page on studying nutrition at university

-We accredit a number of undergraduate and postgraduate courses
+We accredit a number of undergraduate and postgraduate programmes

 which have met our high standards of professional education.
 If you graduate with an accredited degree, you will automatically be eligible to apply for ‘direct entry’ onto the UKVRN

-A good place to start your search for a course would be UCAS
+A good place to start your search for a study programme would be UCAS

-(for postgraduate courses).
-These sites will set out the individual entry requirements for each course.
+(for postgraduate programmes).
+These sites will set out the individual entry requirements for each programme.
 You should also try to obtain as much information as possible from individual universities about their graduate employment rates, what jobs their graduates take up on leaving etc to give you an idea of what your prospects may be like.

 I am interested in becoming a sports nutritionist, what should I do?